One product. Three doors.

 A fourth door, for the rare day

-A future glassbreak.dev will be a fully independent third path on a third cloud — Fly.io or GCP, with its own DNS, its own database, and zero shared infrastructure with either AWS or Scaleway.
+A planned third box on Microsoft Azurewill be a fully independent path on a third cloud — its own DNS, its own in-box Postgres, and zero shared infrastructure with either AWS or Scaleway.
 It exists for the day when both production clouds are simultaneously degraded.
 We're not committing to a date, but the architecture is locked.

 Want to see this live?
 The dots on the cards above are real — each card polls its own domain's /api/public/status endpoint directly from your browser every 30 seconds.
 Open DevTools and watch the network panel: you'll see requests going to four different hostnames.
 We don't aggregate the result on a single backend — that would defeat the whole point.